György Matolcsy: Criticism

 Numerous economists and banking experts have been critical of Matolcsy's unorthodox actions regarding the Hungarian National Bank's monetary policy, including former World Bank director Lajos Bokros and Raiffeisen Bank (Hungary) former CEO Péter Felcsuti.
 In an English language interview with Hungarian news website The Budapest Beacon, Bokros criticized Matolcsy for being a political appointee who knows nothing about monetary economics.
 Felcsuti said of Matolcsy, "To suggest that he is a lunatic wouldn’t be fair.
 He has a view which is basically very critical of the neoliberal economic school.
 It’s very Keynesian.
 He doesn't believe in the market and he believes much more in the government that guides or directs the market.
 I’ll say that much about him.
 These are things that can be said within the frame of academic debate."

+Accusations of corruption

 In 2019, the Supreme Court of Hungary ruled that there was sufficient factual basis that accusing György Matolcsy of stealing public money did not constitute libel.

-Accusement of corruption

 In March 2025, the Hungarian state audit office wrote a report finding that the bank, and its leader, György Matolcsy took part in laundering of 500 billion forints (approximately 1,2 billion euros) worth of money.
 It has been described in Hungarian media as the biggest bank robbery in world history, as it has surpassed Saddam Hussein 1b$ heist of the national bank of Iraq, which is often mentioned as such.